IamSreeman/IamSreeman.github.io/pages/collections/vegan.md

 4. [animals-used-for-experimentation](https://www.peta.org/issues/animals-used-for-experimentation/){:target="_blank"}
 5. [navs](https://navs.org/){:target="_blank"}

 Humanity should invest more on <a href="https://en.wikipedia.org/wiki/Alternatives_to_animal_testing" target="_blank">alternative ways of medical research</a> instead of vivisection and in the long term should completely move away from this method of research.
-But until those areas of research are developed I think it is justifiable to use animals for testing **as long as large number of humans will benefit from it AND it can't be done in other peaceful ways**.
+But until those areas of research are developed I think it is justifiable to use animals for testing **as long as <span style="color:green">*large*</span>[^large] number of humans will benefit from it AND it can't be done in other peaceful ways**.
 But there is a claim in the 3rd reference that "the results of vivisection are “no more informative than tossing a coin,”" **if that is true then all types of vivisection are unjustifiable**.
 Also vivisection for curiosity, i.e just to understand how the body of the animal works is not justifiable under any circumstances if it doesn't help a large number of humans and such research should be banned.
 In plant agriculture also a lot of insects die, we say it is necessary and we don't search for alternate ways where we don't kill insects, so can we justify vivisection similarly by saying it is necessary?
 I don't know.
 It is not clear as of now whether insects are sentient or not.
 This is not an easy question to answer.
 Also many mice (they are also the most commonly used animals for medical research) are killed in plant agriculture, which are sentient.

 But I should add that there is a difference between suffering in vivisection and suffering during plant agriculture.
-In the former we are directly inflicting the suffering where as in the later it is an indirect thing.
-Directly inflicting suffering is definitely **more evil** than indirect.
+In the former the suffering is intended where as in the later it is an unintended incidental thing.
+Directly inflicting suffering is definitely **more evil** than unintended incidental.
 So, vivisection is more evil.
-In the indirect (or incidental) insect deaths in plant agriculture, they are not claiming to "**own**" the insects, in the direct deaths in animal agriculture they are claiming they somehow "**own**" animals like chickens and cows.
+In the incidental insect deaths in plant agriculture, they are not claiming to "**own**" the insects, in the direct deaths in animal agriculture they are claiming they somehow "**own**" animals like chickens and cows.

 1. [A review of insect cognition and sentience in relation to their use as food and feed](https://www.sciencedirect.com/science/article/abs/pii/S0168159121002197){:target="_blank"}
 2. [The-importance-of-insect-suffering](https://reducing-suffering.org/the-importance-of-insect-suffering/){:target="_blank"}

-Read the following to know why I used the word "large" above.

-**"large N" approximation of trolley problem**: In the standard [trolley problem](https://en.wikipedia.org/wiki/Trolley_problem){:target="_blank"} I think rights theory is the correct theory and we should not take away the right to live of one person to save 5 persons.
-But if we change the number $5$ to $N\to \infty$ (some large number like billion or trillion) then I think it is ok to kill one person to save that many people.
-So, in this "large N" approximation, we should use utilitarianism instead of rights theory.
-But what is the exact value of $N$ at which this transition happens?
-I don't know!
-So, I don't actually assume the rights theory as a dogma.
-Rights are ontologically dubious entities.

-When I say I am an abolitionist vegan, you have to understand that it is only a **practical approximation** of my position.
-Abolitionist veganism assumes the rights theory, but I only approximately believe in rights theory.
-In most practical cases, my position coincides with abolitionist veganism but unlike Gary Francione I don't believe in it exactly.
-But in complicated situations I can't give proper answers.
-The trolley problem is actually a simple looking problem as we only have two options (we can either pull the lever or do nothing) and one parameter (ratio of the number of people on one track to the other).
-We can make more complex problems where we have many options that depend on many variables.
-The objective moral theory, that can answer every moral problem, is probably complicated and I am probably far too dumb to understand it.
-I only know about it in certain limits (like small $N$ and large $N$ in the previous example).

-If 100 animals were experimented with medicines and if it saves 100 million humans I think it is justifiable.
-But if 100 animals were experimented with medicines and it only saves 1 human then it is not justifiable.

-The amount of suffering caused by vivisection is currently negligible compared to meat industry and dairy industry.
-We can think about this problem after those industries are stopped.

 **Honey and Silk**: Evidence is increasing that honey bees are sentient although it looks like the matter isn't completely settled.
 For silk worms not much research is done.
 But it is always better to assume insects are sentient if we don't know.
-These are also quite different from the plant agriculture as these industries inflict direct suffering compared to the insects that die in plant agriculture which are indirect.
+These are also quite different from the plant agriculture as these industries inflict intended suffering compared to the insects that die in plant agriculture which are incidental.

 [www.collectivefashionjustice.org](https://www.collectivefashionjustice.org/non-humans){:target="_blank"}

 **Wildlife suffering**: From rights point of view we are not responsible for the suffering caused by non-herbivores.
 But from utilitarian pov we need to do something like [Herbivorize Predators](https://www.herbivorizepredators.org/){:target="_blank"} (they are already doing research in this direction).
 Now lets say we need to do cruel experiments on non-herbivores to force them to evolve into herbivores.
 Is it justifiable to take the rights away from non-herbivores for few generations until their future generations will be herbivores?
 I don't know.
+I generally follow rights only until a threashold after which I believe in negative utilitairansim<sup id="a1"><a href="#f1">1</a></sup>.

 ##### Environmental
 - Animal agriculture is responsible for 18% of all greenhouse gas emissions, which is more than all transportation emissions combined.
 [Source](https://www.fao.org/3/a0701e/a0701e00.htm)